Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/zoo-parque/rules/_index.md

 * Determine the largest Area ( = the terrain type that occurs most often).
 Count how many tiles it has.
 * Count how many animals are inside the entire Exhibit.
 * Exhibit Score = #tiles x #animals
+* Your score is _doubled_ if all animals inside the Exhibit are of the same type.

 @TODO: EXAMPLE IMAGE